PranabNandy/Leetcode-Patterns/0.JoiBabaSaiNath/README.md

 14) What is "zero copy" or "zero buffer" concept?

-15) How do you determine if a memory address is aligned on a 4 byte boundary in C?
+**15) How do you determine if a memory address is aligned on a 4 byte boundary in C?**

-16) What hardware debugging protocols are used to communicate with ARM microcontrollers?
+`16) What hardware debugging protocols are used to communicate with ARM microcontrollers?`

 17) What processor architecture was the original Arduino based on?

-18) What are the basic concepts of what happens before main() is called in C?
+**18) What are the basic concepts of what happens before main() is called in C?**

-19) What are the basic concepts of how printf() works?
+**19) What are the basic concepts of how printf() works?
 List and describe some of the special format characters?
-Show some simple C coding examples.
+Show some simple C coding examples.**

 20) Describe each of the following?
 SRAM, Pseudo-SRAM, DRAM, ROM, PROM, EPROM, EEPROM, MRAM, FRAM, ...

-21) Show how to declare a pointer to constant data in C. Show how to declare a function pointer in C.
+**21) Show how to declare a pointer to constant data in C. Show how to declare a function pointer in C.**

-22) How do you multiply without using multiply or divide instructions for a multiplier constant of 10, 31, 132?
+`22) How do you multiply without using multiply or divide instructions for a multiplier constant of 10, 31, 132?`

 **23) When do you use memmove() instead of memcpy() in C?
 Describe why.**